zacahryy/CPSC471Project/README.md

         ftp> quit (disconnects from the server and exits)

 ## Server.py

+Servers facilitate file transfers over the internet.
+Uploading involves transferring files from a client to the server while,downloading involves transferring files from the server to the client.

         pythonserv.py <PORTNUMBER>

         <PORTNUMBER> specifies the port at which ftp server accepts connection requests.